sollie/ha-pollen-no/README.md

    - Click the three dots in the top right corner
    - Select "Custom repositories"
    - Add `https://github.com/sollie/ha-pollendata-no` as an Integration
-3. Search for "Pollen Data (NO)" in HACS and install it
+3. Search for "Pollen (NO)" in HACS and install it
 4. Restart Home Assistant
-5. Go to Configuration > Integrations and add the "Pollen Data (NO)" integration
+5. Go to Configuration > Integrations and add the "Pollen (NO)" integration

 ### Method 2: Manual Installation

 1. Copy the `custom_components/pollendata_no` folder to your Home Assistant's `custom_components` directory
 2. Copy the `www/pollen-card.js` file to your Home Assistant's `www` directory
 3. Restart Home Assistant
-4. Go to Configuration > Integrations and add the "Pollen Data (NO)" integration
+4. Go to Configuration > Integrations and add the "Pollen (NO)" integration

 ## Project Structure